 What is this medicine?

 BEVACIZUMAB (be va SIZ yoo mab) is a monoclonal antibody.
-It is used to treat cervical cancer, colorectal cancer, glioblastoma multiforme, non-small cell lung cancer (NSCLC), ovarian cancer, and renal cell cancer.
+It is used to treat many types of cancer.

 How should I use this medicine?